openstack/nova/api-guide/source/server_concepts.rst

    automatically confirmed after 24 hours if you do not confirm or revert them.

-   Confirm resize action will delete the old instance in the virt layer.
+   Confirm resize action will delete the old server in the virt layer.
-   The spawned instance in the virt layer will be used from then on. on the contrary, Revert resize action will delete the new instance spawned in the virt layer and revert all changes, the original instance will still be used from then on.
+   The spawned server in the virt layer will be used from then on. on the contrary, Revert resize action will delete the new server spawned in the virt layer and revert all changes, the original server will still be used from then on.

-   Also, there there is a periodic task configured by param CONF.resize_confirm_window(in seconds), if this value is not 0, nova compute will check whether the instance is in resized state longer than CONF.resize_confirm_window, it will automatically confirm the resize of the instance.
+   Also, there there is a periodic task configured by param CONF.resize_confirm_window(in seconds), if this value is not 0, nova compute will check whether the server is in resized state longer than CONF.resize_confirm_window, it will automatically confirm the resize of the server.

 -  **Pause**, **Unpause**

    You can pause a server by making a pause request.
 This request stores the state of the VM in RAM.
-A paused instance continues to run in a frozen state.
+A paused server continues to run in a frozen state.

-   Unpause returns a paused instance back to an active state.
+   Unpause returns a paused server back to an active state.

 -  **Suspend**, **Resume**

-   Administrative users might want to suspend an instance if it is infrequently used or to perform system maintenance.
-When you suspend an instance, its VM state is stored on disk, all memory is written to disk, and the virtual machine is stopped.
-Suspending an instance is similar to placing a device in hibernation; memory and vCPUs become available to create other instances.
+   Administrative users might want to suspend a server if it is infrequently used or to perform system maintenance.
+When you suspend a server, its VM state is stored on disk, all memory is written to disk, and the virtual machine is stopped.
+Suspending a server is similar to placing a device in hibernation; memory and vCPUs become available to create other servers.

-   Resume will resume a suspended instance to an active state.
+   Resume will resume a suspended server to an active state.

 -  **Snapshot**

-   You can store the current state of the instance root disk to be saved and uploaded back into the glance image repository.
+   You can store the current state of the server root disk to be saved and uploaded back into the glance image repository.
-   Then the instance can later be booted again using this saved image.
+   Then the server can later be booted again using this saved image.

 -  **Backup**

-   You can use backup method to store instance's current state in the glance repository, in the mean time, old snapshots will be removed based on the given 'daily' or 'weekly' type.
+   You can use backup method to store server's current state in the glance repository, in the mean time, old snapshots will be removed based on the given 'daily' or 'weekly' type.

 -  **Start**

-   Power on an instance.
+   Power on an server.

 -  **Stop**

-   Power off an instance.
+   Power off an server.

 -  **Delete**, **Restore**

-   Power off the given instance first then detach all the resources associated to the instance such as network and volumes, then delete the instance.
+   Power off the given server first then detach all the resources associated to the server such as network and volumes, then delete the server.

-   CONF.reclaim_instance_interval (in seconds) decides whether the instance to be deleted will still be in the system.
-If this value is greater than 0, the deleted instance will not be deleted immediately, instead it will be put into a queue until it's too old(deleted time greater than the value of CONF.reclaim_instance_interval).
-Admin is able to use Restore action to recover the instance from the delete queue.
-If the deleted instance stays more than the CONF.reclaim_instance_interval, it will be deleted by compute service automatically.
+   CONF.reclaim_instance_interval (in seconds) decides whether the server to be deleted will still be in the system.
+If this value is greater than 0, the deleted server will not be deleted immediately, instead it will be put into a queue until it's too old(deleted time greater than the value of CONF.reclaim_instance_interval).
+Admin is able to use Restore action to recover the server from the delete queue.
+If the deleted server stays more than the CONF.reclaim_instance_interval, it will be deleted by compute service automatically.

 -  **Shelve**, **Shelve offload**, **Unshelve**

-   Shelving an instance indicates it will not be needed for some time and may be temporarily removed from the hypervisors.
+   Shelving an server indicates it will not be needed for some time and may be temporarily removed from the hypervisors.
 This allows its resources to be freed up for use by someone else.

-   Shelve will power off the given instance and take a snapshot if it is booted from image.
-The instance can then be offloaded from the compute host and its resources deallocated.
+   Shelve will power off the given server and take a snapshot if it is booted from image.
+The server can then be offloaded from the compute host and its resources deallocated.
 Offloading is done immediately if booted from volume, but if booted from image the offload can be delayed for some time or indefinitely, leaving the image on disk and the resources still allocated.

-   Shelve offload is used to explicitly remove a shelved instance that has been left on a host.
-This action can only be used on a shelved instance and is usually performed by an admin.
+   Shelve offload is used to explicitly remove a shelved server that has been left on a host.
+This action can only be used on a shelved server and is usually performed by an admin.

    Unshelve is the reverse operation of Shelve.
 It builds and boots the server